| | |

 Instructions

-• Heat the oven to 400°F. Grease and flour a muffin tin or line the muffin cups with parchment paper liners.
+• Heat the oven to 400°F. Line 18 muffin cups with paper liners.

 • Toss the cranberries with 1/4 cup of the granulated sugar.